5/15/2025

 Analyst, Raymond James

-Hey, guys.
+Hey, Gary.
 Just want to start off on the announcement with the expansion at Richmond.
-Just want to understand, I guess, a little bit more how the C or the Class B issuance would work.
-Is there certain milestones that we could think about in terms of how that would that payment would happen?
+Just want to understand, I guess, a little bit more of how the fee or the Class B issuance would work.
+Is there certain milestones that we can think about in terms of how that payment would happen?

 speaker